 Once you’ve submitted your secondary applications (one to each school to which you’re applying), it’s time to wait again.
 This time, you’re waiting for interviews.
 Good luck!

 Here at International Medical Aid, we want to see you succeed.
 We understand how complicated and confusing the whole application process can be.
 We hope this article has clarified the difference between primary vs secondary applications.
-This information, paired with med school admissions consulting, should have you well on your way to filling out your primary and secondary application medical school.
+This information, paired with med school admissions consulting, should have you well on your way to filling out your primary and secondary applications for medical school.